 Key Stage 5 (Sixth Form)

-We enter students for the A level in either English Literature or English Language and Literature at the end of Year 13.
-We also offer Media Studies, which currently has both AS and A2 exams.
+We enter students for the A level in English Literature and/or Media Studies at the end of Year 13.

 Examination board: AQA (B)

 - English classroom support scheme - Citizenship Award